eDonnes124/Town-Of-Us-R/README.md

 \
 A first launch may take up to 5 minutes, so be patient if it doesn't launch immediately.<br/>
 <br/>
+If the mod does not work and the version of Among Us that you see in the main menu, under the town of us logo or bottom left, does not correspond to the version indicated in the [releases table](#releases) above please do the following to get the correct version:

+**1. Go to Among Us in your Steam library**\
+\
+**2. Click the gears icon or right click among us and then go into properties**\
+\
+**3. Go to betas and select "public-previous" in the drop box**\
+\
+**4. Reinstall the game and redo the mod installation, recreate your copy of the game if necessary**

 ## Installation Guide (Epic Games)
 **1. [Download](#releases) the Town of Us version corresponding to the installed Among Us version.**\